How to Save Energy and Reduce Your Energy Expenses

 Use CFL and LED Bulbs

 It is advisable to use compact fluorescent light bulbs.
 They last between six and 12 times longer than the traditional light bulbs.
 Turn off the lights when they are not required.
+Use dimmers, timers and motion detectors on indoor and outdoor lighting.

 You may consider using LED lights in living room, kitchen, bathroom, etc. You can also use them for decorations during the festival season.
 They use around 90 percent less energy than the standard decoration lights.
+Replace exterior security lights with motion-sensing lights that turn on when they are needed and turn off when they are not.

 Heating During Winter